kcl-lang/kcl-lang.io/versioned_docs/version-0.4.3/tools/cli/kcl/docgen.md

     --r, -R, --recursive  Search directory recursively
     --i18n-locale LOCALE  I18n locale, e.g.: zh, zh_cn, en, en_AS.
 Defaults to
                           en
     --repo-url REPO_URL   The source code repository url.
-It will displayed in the generated doc to link to the source code.
+It will be displayed in the generated doc to link to the source code.
   ```